CohenArthur/cohenarthur.github.io/posts/0_introduction.md

 ## Who am I

 My name is Arthur Cohen, I'm a french computer science student working on Embedded development and Programming languages.
-I really love low-level programming.

-- I'm trying to contribute to Rust
+I'm trying to contribute to open source software while learning as much as I can.

 ## The aim of this blog